transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part2.md

 }
 ```

 There's not much to it.
-Only one window can be created at the momemnt, and input is not yet
+Only one window can be created at the moment, and input is not yet
 supported.
 The threaded option is also not shown here.
 Before long, the code grew more
 complicated, and now includes parsing of command line arguments with the `clap` crate.
 To see the
-latest, check out the latest [Genesis machine-specific
+latest version, check out the [Genesis machine-specific
 binary](https://github.com/transistorfet/moa/blob/main/frontends/moa-minifb/src/bin/moa-genesis.rs)
 and the [MiniFB host impl and main
 loop](https://github.com/transistorfet/moa/blob/main/frontends/moa-minifb/src/lib.rs)